Centre College Internship Funding Program

 • A completed internship contract.

 • A completed internship funding application.
+(THE APPLICATION PERIOD IS NOW CLOSED FOR SUMMER 2017.)

 For more information about eligibility and policies, the application process, program requirements, and available internship funds, please see our Internship Funding Guide and Internship Funding Timeline.